-To reduce damage from flooding and erosion, we have launched the Community Flood Assistance and Resilience (CFAR) program.
-The program will help fund small scale projects in the Chehalis basin focused on preventing future flood or erosion-related damage to individual homes, businesses, and community assets, and addressing or resolving existing risks on an individualized basis.
+To reduce damage from flooding, we have launched the Community Flood Assistance and Resilience (CFAR) program.
+The program will help fund small scale projects in the Chehalis basin focused on preventing future flood-related damage to individual homes, businesses, and community assets, and addressing or resolving existing risks on an individualized basis.

-The CFAR program may continue to provide funding, as budget allows, to retrofit structures to protect people and businesses from flooding and erosion.
-In some cases, funding will be used to acquire properties at risk of flooding or erosion, as well as to help people and businesses move dwellings and structures out of harm’s way.
+The CFAR program may continue to provide funding, as budget allows, to retrofit structures to protect people and businesses from flooding.
+In some cases, funding will be used to acquire properties at risk from flooding, as well as to help people and businesses move dwellings and structures out of harm’s way.

-The Office of Chehalis Basin and Chehalis Basin Board will develop more detailed CFAR program criteria to manage funding assistance after June 30, 2021.
+The Office of Chehalis Basin and Chehalis Basin Board will develop more detailed CFAR program criteria to manage funding assistance during the 2021-2023 biennium.

 Initial technical support and assistance

-Initial technical support and assistance through June 30, 2021 will be focused on flood risks, and support identifying flood damage reduction projects.
+Initial technical support and assistance through June 30, 2021 was focused on flood risks, and on identifying flood damage reduction projects.
 During this same time, “Local Actions” advisory groups were considering how to start identifying erosion hazard areas in the basin.
 More information on the Local Actions advisory groups can be found here.

 Technical support to local and tribal governments

-Beginning June 1, CFAR will provide no cost technical support to local and tribal governments that are participants in good standing under the National Flood Insurance Program (NFIP).
+CFAR will provide no cost technical support to local and tribal governments that are participants in good standing under the National Flood Insurance Program (NFIP).
 Technical support could include, but is not limited to, flood preparedness and response education, staff trainings and workshops, and supporting communities in identifying opportunities and priorities for future CFAR funding.
-Technical support will be available through June 30, 2021.
-After that, we will assess initial lessons learned and have better information about available funding, which we will use to determine the future scope and priorities of the long-term program.
+Available funding will determine implementation as well as the future scope and priorities of the long-term program.

 Technical assistance to residents and businesses